-Becoming a TV or film director can seem like an impossible dream.
+Becoming a director for TV or film can seem like an impossible dream.
 But plenty of talented, driven people make it a reality – and so can you.
 Whether you opt to attend film school like Martin Scorsese or decide to jump in and learn on your feet like Christopher Nolan, here’s what you need to know to get started on the road to BAFTA glory.

 Christopher Nolan behind the scenes of “Tenet” Courtesy Warner Bros.
 Pictures

 A director is the creative lead of a project.
 Their creative vision and storytelling skills bring a script to life.
 As the overall and day-to-day head of the production, the director works with pretty much everyone on the film crew hierarchy.
 They’re usually hired by the producer in the preproduction phase and guide the film through to production.
 This means the director works closely with all heads of department and communicates the overall vision of what the film will be.
 They need to keep all the different aspects of the film's production in their head and lead from the front.
 During preproduction, the director makes crucial decisions on the casting process, as well as location, rehearsals, and scheduling.

 On set, the director works especially closely with the actors to draw out the performance any given scene calls for.
 They also issue directives to the director of photography and their team to ensure the film looks the way they want it to – from the lighting to camera angles and movements.

 Then, when the film is shot, the director will focus on the editing of the film, working with an editor to cut the footage into a brilliant final product.
 When the director’s cut is finished, the director’s work still isn’t over.
 They’ll have to convince financial backers, the studio, and producers that their vision is the right one and argue their case.
 They might get hands-on with the marketing and publicity of the finished film.
 The director’s work is never done.

 David Yates directing on the set of “Fantastic Beasts: The Secrets of Dumbledore” Credit: Jaap Buitendijk